Are you breaking out the good dishes for Thanksgiving?

 Next, you don’t want to add too many plates on top of each other.
 Some people say 15 is the max plates you should stack.
 Personally, I’m more comfortable with ten because I don’t want to risk snapping or breaking one of them.
 In addition to this, when placing the plates or items into boxes we highly recommend not overloading the box.
 Plates and dinnerware can become very heavy in the box and will make transporting very difficult.

 How to Store Cups and Bowls

 The first step you want to do is wrap each of the cups individually and completely.
 We recommend using paper packaging instead of wrapping them in plastic.
 This makes your storage effort a more eco-conscious one, while also reducing your costs overall.
 We often very carefully place the packing paper inside the cup as well.

 Next, you want to work on carefully insetting the bowls and cups within each other respectively.
 Never go higher than five, because then it just becomes difficult to manage.

 Additionally, add a layer of protection between each stack of bowls/cups, this will keep it safer for longer.

 Xtra Storage Spaces

 The Xtra Storage Companies have been providing the best value in air-conditioned self-storage spaces for over 30 years.
 We pride ourselves on every day low prices, no extra fees, and are friendly to our clients!
 We’re a self-storage company but look at ourselves as an extension of your home.
-Come by for a cup of coffee and a tour — if you would like to learn more about our rates or the sizes of our units, please give us a call today at (305) 677-1483.
+Come by for a cup of coffee and a tour — if you would like to learn more about our rates or the sizes of our units for storage in South Florida, please give us a call today at (305) 677-1483.
 We offer small storage spaces that would be perfect for a few boxes if you’d like to clear out some dinnerware etc!